-Hungary: Nuclear energy still dominates Hungarian energy sector31.
-May 2016. / SEE Energy News
+Hungary: Nuclear energy still dominates Hungarian energy sector, SEE Energy News

 On the other hand, the EU is pressuring Hungary to invest more in renewable energy, however there is low interest in investments in this field among companies.

 Auditing company PricewaterhouseCoopers (PwC) said in the report that nuclear energy still has high political support in Hungary and with announced investment in the expansion of country’s sole nuclear power plant Paks it is expected that it will continue to dominate the Hungarian energy market in the future.